Topological exodromy with coefficients: The categorical framework

-\begin{rem} Situation (1) is a special case of situation (2) in the same way monodromy is a special case of exodromy.
+\begin{rem} \cref{eg:0} is a special case of \cref{eg:I} in the same way monodromy is a special case of exodromy.
 Still, the proof of the latter is a reduction to the trivial stratification case.
-It will therefore be useful to analyze the situation (1) on its own. \end{rem}
+It will therefore be useful to analyze \cref{eg:0} on its own. \end{rem}